Brian White | December 11, 2020 | Personal Injury

 Most people associate traffic accidents and other personal injuries with physical injuries.
 While it is common to sustain broken bones, brain injury, and other physical injuries in an accident, it is also common to experience emotional distress.
-Being injured in a car accident, slip and fall, workplace accident, or other incidents can be one of the most traumatic experiences a person might experience.

 What is Emotional Distress?